molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-confluent-cloud-tutorial.md

 * FeatureBase Cloud credentials.
 If you don't have an account yet then [sign up for a free trial](https://www.molecula.com/start-free-trial/) (no credit card needed).

-* The endpoint to an existing Cloud streaming source.
+* An existing Cloud ingest endpoint.